fbpx

 What are high FODMAP foods?

-High FODMAP foods include things like apples, mushrooms, nectarines, wheat, milk, onions, avocado, or artificial sweeteners.
+High FODMAP foods include things like apples, mushrooms, nectarines, cherry tomatoes, wheat, milk, onions, avocado, or artificial sweeteners.

-Avoiding all these might sound like a nightmare, but it’s only in the short term.
+Avoiding all these might sound like a nightmare.
+However, you only need to reduce FODMAPs to a lower level in the short term.

-The low FODMAP diet is a proper process for using the low FODMAP diet as an intervention to help you identify what kind of foods might be triggering your IBS symptoms.
+The elimination diet is an intervention to help you identify what kind of foods might be triggering your IBS symptoms.
+It’s definitely not a way of life, although I have multiple clients who start working with me after following it for years!

-1. Low FODMAP phase (removing all high FODMAP foods for 2-6 weeks)
+1. Low FODMAP phase (removing all high FODMAPs from your diet for 2-6 weeks)

 2. Reintroduction – Careful reintroduction of the higher FODMAP foods whilst you carefully monitor all your symptoms.
 This phase can take a long time as there is a specific way to do this.

-3. Your new diet – a longer term version of the low FODMAP eating as many of the higher FODMAP foods again.
-You can exclude any foods that triggered symptoms during the reintroduction phase.
+3. Your new diet – a longer term version, eating as many of the higher FODMAP foods again.
+You can exclude any FODMAPs that triggered symptoms during the reintroduction phase.

 Who is the low FODMAP diet for?

-This is because there are lots of digestive conditions that can present the same as IBS, such as coeliac disease, IBD or colon cancer.
+This is because there are lots of digestive conditions that can present the same as IBS.
+These could include coeliac disease, IBD or colon cancer.
 Whilst the low FODMAP diet is well tested for people with IBS, it could potentially mask the symptoms, and delay diagnosis of other medical conditions.

 This diet has been well researched and tested on thousands of people with IBS across the world.

-Most people who try removing high FODMAP foods feel better.
-In fact, 50% to 86% of patients feel better on it, most of the data suggests 3 out of 4 people get some benefit.
-That does still leave 25% of people who don’t feel better – and it might be because your IBS isn’t caused by diet.
+Most of the research data suggests 3 out of 4 people get some benefit to their digestive symptoms.
+That does still leave 25% of people who don’t feel better.
+If this is you, it might be because your IBS isn’t caused by what you eat.

-How to use a guide to the low FODMAP diet
+How to use a guide to going low FODMAP

-This isn’t a very easy diet to follow at first, but you will soon learn which foods are high and low in FODMAPs.
+This isn’t a very easy process to follow at first, but you will soon learn which foods are high and low in FODMAPs.

-1. First, familiarise yourself with the foods you can eat lots of because they are low in FODMAPs (e.g. foods like rocket, green beans, collard greens, olives, parsnip, papaya, rhubarb).
+1. First, familiarise yourself with the foods you can eat lots of because they don’t contain many FODMAPs (e.g. foods like rocket, green beans, collard greens, olives, parsnip, papaya, rhubarb).
 You can also eat protein foods such as meat, fish, and eggs as these don’t contain any FODMAPs.

-2. Next, identify which foods are allowable in moderate amounts (e.g. 1/4 avocado is ok, but 1/2 an avocado is high FODMAP)
+2. Next, identify which foods are allowable in moderate portions (e.g. 1/4 avocado is ok, but 1/2 an avocado is high)

 3. Make a plan for 2-3 versions of breakfast, lunch and dinner.

-4. Check for FODMAP stacking – this is where you have more than one portion of a moderate FODMAP, which when added to another portion of another moderate FODMAP food makes a high FODMAP meal.
+4. Check for FODMAP stacking – this is where you have more than one portion of a moderate FODMAP, which when added to a portion of another moderate portion makes a high FODMAP meal.

 For example if you’re having a apple and avocado in the same meal: